 Let’s look at some ways that you can make sure that your bill of materials for electronic components is clean and ready for production before you send out your board to the CM.

 Just as digital circuitry has specific guidelines for layout, analog circuitry does, too.
 Here are some of those analog PCB layout guidelines that designers should know.

 The footprint must be built to exacting standards for the correct assembly of the PCB.
 To build the right-size footprints for your next PCB design, here are some PCB footprint creation ideas to help.

 How we define the pads used in the footprints of our printed circuit board designs can make or break the board when it comes to assembling it.
 Here are some PCB pad design guidelines that can help you to create pad shapes that will contribute to success when it comes time to manufacture your PCB.

 When it comes to the layer stackup of a printed circuit board and its impact on assembly and manufacturing, yu need to make sure that you have all of the needs of the board met without unnecessarily increasing the complexity and cost of manufacturing.
 Here are some guidelines that can help.

 Need a hand with a current or future PCBA project?
 Find out what a difference VSE’s experts can make.

-- Nine PCB Routing Best Practices
+- Guide to High-Speed Routing Techniques Best Practices